 Administers private, corporate, and probate trusts, and advises individual and corporate customers regarding investment risks and opportunities.

 BANKING OPERATIONS MANAGER

-Coordinates working of staff and systems, operates internal control procedures, and meetscustomer needs on a daily basis.
+Coordinates working of staff and systems operate internal control procedures and meet customer needs on a daily basis.

-Researches, develops, and presents information regarding environmental issues in fieldssuch as: earth, marine, and atmospheric sciences; mining; forestry; public works; andparks, wildlife, and water management.
-Works for government agencies, consulting firms,citizens groups, research laboratories, scientific associations, and industry.
+Researches develop and present information regarding environmental issues in fields such as: earth, marine, and atmospheric sciences; mining; forestry; public works; and parks, wildlife, and water management.
+Works for government agencies, consulting firms, citizens groups, research laboratories, scientific associations, and industry.

 INTERNAL BANK AUDITOR

 Going from department to department reviews banking transactions and procedures, analyzes them, and reports recommendations to department heads.
 Works for the same banks she/he audits.